 3. Personal Information at the Foundation

 LFO has relationships with a wide range of lawyers and grant recipients.
 In doing so, we often collect and use personal information.
 As well, LFO sends to individuals information concerning developments regarding our various activities.

 4. Collecting personal information

 We collect personal information fairly and in accordance with the law.
 Generally, we collect personal information directly from individuals to whom it relates.

-Sometimes we may obtain information about individuals from other sources including, without limitation, the Law Society of Upper Canada and its licensees, any person interacting with Foundation grantees, other members of the legal profession, financial institutions, information in grant applications, and consumer–reporting agencies (see “Credit Bureaus” below).
+Sometimes we may obtain information about individuals from other sources including, without limitation, the Law Society of Ontario and its licensees, any person interacting with Foundation grantees, other members of the legal profession, financial institutions, information in grant applications, and consumer–reporting agencies (see “Credit Bureaus” below).

 In most cases, if we collect, use, or disclose personal information, we will obtain consent from the individual to whom it relates.
 Sometimes we will ask for consent in writing, but in some cases, we may accept verbal consent.
 Sometimes consent may be implied through conduct with us or the nature of an individual’s relationship with us.
 Should consent be withdrawn, that may impact on our activities.